17 Best Places to Visit in California

 Lake Tahoe

-Surrounded by snow-capped mountains, this mesmerizing lake is a place of sublime beauty and serenity.
-The lake has brilliant turquoise waters with a translucent quality, and the scenery is so pristine that it has a meditative effect.
+Surrounded by snowcapped mountains, Lake Tahoe is a place of sublime beauty and serenity.
+The lake has brilliant turquoise waters with a translucent quality, and the scenery is so picturesque that it has a meditative effect.

-The top attractions of Lake Tahoe include state parks with lovely beaches and lake views.
-To admire the alpine landscape, visitors can choose from many wonderful hiking trails in the South Lake Tahoe area.
+The top things to do at Lake Tahoe include hiking, alpine skiing, and scenic boat cruises.
+To admire the alpine landscape, you can choose from many wonderful hiking trails in the South Lake Tahoe area.
 Some of the best campgrounds are also found in South Lake Tahoe.

 Sausalito